devinekask/creative-development-f25/react-native/README.md

 ```

 Use the useOrderStore hook to retrieve the orders from the store, and display them in a FlashList component.
 Add the necessary calculations to calculate the line item totals and total price, and display those as well.
 Make sure there is a Button (`import { Button } from "react-native";` ) at the bottom of that screen to confirm the order.

-> Beware: In the default expo project, the tab bar is positioned absolutedly on iOS (see app/(tabs)/_layout.tsx).
-In order to have the bottom of your screen align to the top of the tab bar, you will need to remove the absolute positioning.

 ![order screen](images/order-screen.png)